ibm-cloud-docs/codeengine/service-bind.md

 ### Binding a service with new credentials
 {: #kn-bind-credentials}

 To bind your new service to your {{site.data.keyword.codeengineshort}} application and generate new service credentials, use the `application bind` command.
-To bind your service to a {{site.data.keyword.codeengineshort}} job, you must bind the service to the job definition that is used to create the job with the `jobdef bind` command.
+To bind your service to a {{site.data.keyword.codeengineshort}} job, you must bind the service to a job with the `job bind` command.

-1. Identify the name of the service that you want to bind to your app or job definition.
+1. Identify the name of the service that you want to bind to your app or job.
 You can find all of the service instances that are in your account for your current resource group by running `ibmcloud resource service-instances`.

    **Example output**